THE ELLIS ACT

 - Evicted Tenants Get First Right To Return.
 The tenant who was evicted has the first right of return at their same rent (plus any increases which would have been allowed under rent control) for a period of five years; evicted tenants get a first right to return for the first ten years, but only at the same rent they were paying for the first five years.
 Tenants must notify the landlord and the Rent Board if they want to avail themselves of this option within 30 days of displacement.

 The re-rental restrictions above are binding on current and future owners.
 Also, if the building is demolished and units in a newly constructed building are offered for rent within five years of the date of withdrawal, restrictions will apply.
+Check here to find a list of properties that were Ellised during 2010-2014.

 Process of an Ellis Eviction